Anglepi/CommandFTL/README.md

 1. [[US5] As a developer, during every game for each player, I want to establish a session in order to correctly associate each player with their ship.](https://github.com/Anglepi/CommandFTL/issues/6)
 1. [[US6] As a player, during or after my ship has been under attack, I want to be able to repair the damages.](https://github.com/Anglepi/CommandFTL/issues/7)

+## Entities created

+As a base for future development, I have created a few 'classes' with simple data structures and empty methods.
+These can be found at [cc.yaml](https://github.com/Anglepi/CommandFTL/blob/main/cc.yaml) file, indicating the path of each one of them in the 'entidad' key.

 ## Additional links of interest

 - [Previous documentation.](https://github.com/Anglepi/CommandFTL/blob/main/docs/README.md)